vsowjanyarani/doc/README.md

   https://artifacthub.io/packages/helm/grafana/grafana
   ## Prometheus SetUp
   Step 1: Create alerting rules in Prometheus
-  - rules.yml - to specify alerting rules
+  - rules.yml - to specify alerting rules(Rules used are Node down,Instance down,kube pod crash looping,low memory)
   - prometheus.yml - promethues configuration file
   -  configuring rules to promethueus.yml file

    Step 2: Set up Alertmanager
   - alertmanager.yml - integrate slack channel(#testing) to prometheus alerts in alertmanager.yml file

   ## Grafana SetUp
  - setup logindetails for grafana
  - integrate the prometheus to grafana by creating datasource with promethues url
  - create a dashboard using existing prometheus import code.
  ## LOGGING
 ## ELASTICSEARCH ,FLUENT-BIT AND KIBANA (EFK)
+   When running multiple services and applications on a Kubernetes cluster, a centralized, cluster-level logging stack can help you quickly sort through and analyze the heavy volume of log data produced by your Pods.
+One popular centralized logging solution is the Elasticsearch, Fluentbit, and Kibana (EFK) stack.
+  ## ElasticSearch